What is Code Churn?

 • Can be an early indicator of scope creep as the higher rates can sometimes be the result of new features or requirements that were not initially agreed upon.

-• A higher code churn rate after feedback or a stand-up discussion translates to the feedback being implemented to the initial code base.
+• A higher code churn rate after feedback or a stand-up discussion translates to the feedback being implemented in the initial code base.

 • Code churn rates also signal a red flag in the clarity of the deliverables, as unclear objectives may require the developer to work on the same task multiple times.